kugurerdem/rugu.dev/content/english/blog/understanding-keyboard-events.md

 associated with the process.

-I stumbled upon a library called ``xev-emitter`` but it didn't provide what I needed as it mainly dealt with listening to xevents of a specific X client.
+I stumbled upon a library called ``xev-emitter`` but it didn't provide what I needed as it mainly dealt with listening to xevents of a specific X library.

-After some contemplation, I decided to create my own Node.js module using ``xinput`` underneath, just for the sake of it and out of curiosity. ``xinput`` is a Unix tool that allows listening to keyboard events and provides an interface to monitor events from connected keyboards.
+After some contemplation, I decided to create my own Node.js module using ``xinput`` underneath, just for the sake of it and out of curiosity. ``xinput`` is a Linux tool that allows listening to keyboard events and provides an interface to monitor events from connected keyboards.

 For instance, running the command ``xinput`` gives me a list of available input